 Some candidates for the PA Program may be offered a position as an alternate.
 Alternates not admitted to the program must reapply the next year.
 Each applicant offered a position in the class, must acknowledge acceptance or decline no later than the prescribed time in the acceptance letter, generally 10 business days.
 A tuition deposit of $1,000 must accompany the acceptance, in addition to a fee for a criminal background investigation.
-Admission offers are limited to the year in which and applicant applies; admission deferment is not offered.

 Final acceptance is contingent upon passing a criminal background investigation and receipt of final transcripts for all outstanding prerequisites.
 All students must meet the technical standards of the PA Program to be considered for admission.